textioHQ/js-style-guide/react/README.md

 ## Naming

-  - **Extensions**: Use `.jsx` extension for React components. eslint: [`react/jsx-filename-extension`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-filename-extension.md)
   - **Filename**: Use PascalCase for filenames.
-E.g., `ReservationCard.jsx`.
+E.g., `ReservationCard.js`.
-  - **Reference Naming**: Use PascalCase for React components and camelCase for their instances. eslint: [`react/jsx-pascal-case`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-pascal-case.md)
+  - **Reference Naming**: TODO: If we do this.
+Use PascalCase for React components and camelCase for their instances. eslint: [`react/jsx-pascal-case`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-pascal-case.md)

     ```jsx
     // bad